 - If the person also suffers from a mental disorder

-- If the person has shown a tendency to be violent when stressed (Some alcoholics may consider any attempt to talk him or her out of the addiction as invasion of privacy or regard the meeting as an invitation to a confrontation.)
+- If the person has shown a tendency to be violent when stressed (Some alcoholics may consider any attempt to talk him or her out of the addiction as an invasion of privacy or regard the meeting as an invitation to a confrontation.)

 - If the person is suicidal or has recently talked about committing suicide (Some alcoholics might regard intervention as a betrayal on the part of his or her loved ones and may become depressed.)